kaiwan/L5_user_debug/user_mem_debug/memleak/README.md

 done in the malloc() so as to not have the comiler optimize it away!
 This is done in test2()... and it works.

-## IMPORTANT
-One should not jump to conclude that, hey, we can now find all memory leaks via this 'FlameGraph' approach..
-NO!
-It doesn't always work because real-world leakge bugs are typically more subtle; the typical example being third party library APIs that allocate memory under the hood and expect the caller to free it.